Hólar University College: Architecture

 The campus has architectural examples from throughout the history of Iceland, from traditional turf houses to the present, and the school has a policy of safeguarding this heritage through sustainable use.
 The main building, which houses the Department of Tourism, is the work of two of the first architects in Iceland.
-The Reykjavik cathedral, consecrated in 1763, is among most important architectural landmarks in Iceland.
+Hólar Cathedral, consecrated in 1763, is among most important architectural landmarks in Iceland.

 Early settlement

 Although Hólar is not mentioned in the Icelandic sagas, it is thought that it was settled by people from the early settlement of Hof, which is about 2,5 km south of Hólar.
 Hof, which is mentioned in the sagas, was settled by Hjalti Þórðarson, whose sons became famous for their generosity and gallantry.
 The story tells that when they buried their father they gave the largest known burial feast in heathen times.
 Twelve hundred guests were invited and after the feast all men of distinction were sent on their way with valuable gifts.
 There is no doubt that their nobility and that of their descendants helped establish the fame and prosperity of Hólar.

 In the middle of the eleventh century Oxi Hjaltason, a kinsman of the Hof family who lived in Hólar, built a great church there.
 Around the year 1100, Hólar was owned by Illugi Bjarnason.
 When a bishop's seat was established in northern Iceland, gave Hólar to the Church for that purpose.